nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Sequence Diagram

-When `addAppt` command is keyed in by the user, `AddApptCommandParser#parse()` generates the a new `AddApptCommand` with the arguments `AppointmnetName`, `AppointmentTime`, `AppointmentDate`, and `Nric` retrieved from the user command string.
+When `addAppt` command is keyed in by the user, `AddApptCommandParser#parse()` generates the a new `AddApptCommand` with the arguments `AppointmentName`, `AppointmentTime`, `AppointmentDate`, and `Nric` retrieved from the user command string.
 This diagram shows a high-level sequence of what happens when a valid `AddApptCommand` is executed:

 ![AddApptCommandSequence](images/AddApptCommandSequenceDiagram.png)